-► APPLICANT ELIGIBILITY
+▶ APPLICANT ELIGIBILITY

 According to the Indiana Code (IC 21-41-11), "To be eligible for admission to the Institute, a participant must be a practicing public school principal for a public school located in Indiana.
-Admission preference must be given to those school principals who have at least three (3) years of administrative experience in Indiana public schools and intend to continue as public school principals."
+Admission preference must be given to those school principals who have at least three (3) years of administrative experience in Indiana public schools and intend to continue as a public school principal."